 This protocol follows the methods outlined in Hale et al. (2014).
 Sampling will occur in the Gorge zone each year using electrofishing (active sampling) and small-meshed fyke nets (passive sampling) to measure catch-per-unit-effort (CPUE) of fish species.
 Population structure (i.e. length, weight and age structure) data will be collected for target species.
 Target species include two equilibrium (Murray cod and freshwater catfish), two periodic (golden perch and silver perch) and two opportunistic (carp gudgeon and Murray rainbowfish) life-history species.
+After the completion of year 1, bony herring was included as an additional target species (periodic life-history).

-Refer to the LMR Selected Area SOP for Category 1 Fish (River) (Appendix B, pg 97) for more information on the sampling protocol including sites, timing and equipment, and on data analysis and evaluation, data management and quality assurance/quality control measures.
+Refer to the LMR Selected Area SOP for Category 1 Fish (Channel) (Appendix B, pg 96) for more information on the sampling protocol including sites, timing and equipment, and on data analysis and evaluation, data management and quality assurance/quality control measures.
 Refer to Section 5 for timing of monitoring activities and more information on sampling sites within the zone.